 Since 1975, the City has issued nineteen (19) separate series of Gas Works Revenue Bonds and one Revenue Bond Anticipation Note (including the Twentieth Series Bonds, collectively, the "1975 Ordinance Bonds"), all pursuant to the Act and the 1975 General Ordinance.
 As of June 30, 2011, \$217,045,000 aggregate principal amount of 1975 Ordinance Bonds remained outstanding.
 The 1975 Ordinance Bonds were all issued on a parity basis and share equally and ratably in the pledge of revenues provided for in the 1975 General Ordinance.
 In the 1975 General Ordinance, the City has, for the security and payment of all 1975 Ordinance Bonds issued under the 1975 General Ordinance, granted a security interest in all rents, rates and charges imposed or charged by the City upon the owners or occupants of properties connected to, and upon all users of, gas distributed by the Gas Works and all other revenues derived therefrom (the "Project Revenues," as such term is defined in the 1975 General Ordinance), and all accounts, contract rights and general intangibles related thereto and all proceeds of the foregoing.
 The 1975 Ordinance Bonds are secured solely by monies derived, directly or indirectly, from PGW's Project Revenues as provided in the Act and the 1975 General Ordinance.
-All series of 1975 Ordinance Bonds issued or to be issued are issued on a parity basis and share equally and ratably in the pledge or Project Revenues provided for in the 1975 General Ordinance.
+All series of 1975 Ordinance Bonds issued on a parity basis and share equally and ratably in the pledge or Project Revenues provided for in the 1975 Ordinance Bonds are secured solely by monies derived, directly or indirectly, from PGW's Project Revenues as provided in the Act and the 1975 General Ordinance.
+All series of 1975 Ordinance Bonds issued on a parity basis and share equally and ratably in the pledge or Project Revenues provided for in the 1975 General Ordinance.